RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: reg_mode was being enforced to "h" (EU region) or "off" (others) since GPL 4422.
 We now stick again to what's set in the webui by the end user.
+  - FIXED: Allow LAN traffic while dualwan mode is set to lb (issue caused by the default policy fix in beta 1)

 374.40 Beta 1 (1-March-2014)